 How long do non-dairy coffee creamers last?

-Non-dairy coffee creamers last longer than dairy coffee creamers, as the latter have milk in, which goes bad fast.
+Non-dairy coffee creamers last longer than dairy coffee creamers, as the latter have milk in them, which spoils fast.

 Once you’ve opened your coffee creamer, expect it to last 1-2 weeks in the fridge.